-The United States Green Building Council- Long Island Chapter (USGBC-LI) is dedicated to encouraging and facilitating sustainable practices on Long Island through advocacy, education and outreach efforts to local municipalities, residents, and building industry professionals.
+The United States Green Building Council - Long Island Chapter (USGBC-LI) is dedicated to encouraging and facilitating sustainable building practices on Long Island through advocacy, education and outreach efforts to local municipalities, residents, and building industry professionals.

 The U.S. Green Building Council is the nation's foremost coalition of leaders from every sector of the building industry working to promote buildings that are environmentally responsible, profitable and healthy places to live and work.